ChrisAntonopoulou/ChrisAntonopoulou/README.md

 **'Bits, Bytes, and Breaches (Cybersecurity Analyst/Developer)'**

-I’m a cybersecurity professional with a passion for Python development, always exploring the intersection of security and code.
-Fun fact: I actually started my journey as a recruiter before transitioning to cybersecurity — now I’m all about identifying vulnerabilities and leveraging Python find ways to improve security defenses.
+I’m a cybersecurity professional with a passion for Python.
+I actually started my career in recruitment before making the switch to cybersecurity, and now I’m all about finding vulnerabilities and using Python to improve security.

-Every project I take on starts with a simple idea, whether it’s for university or personal work.
-I build it up piece by piece, turning it into something more complex and impactful.
-My goal is always the same: use code to tackle challenges and strengthen digital defenses.
+Whether it's for university projects or personal work, I love taking a simple idea and building it up piece by piece to create something impactful.
+At the end of the day, I’m driven by using code to solve problems and make digital spaces safer.

 <p align = "left">
   <a href="https://www.linkedin.com/in/chrisantonopoulou/">